nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 #### The main benefits of the Cloud
 We can therefore see that even if in different proportions the Cloud is widespread and used in every part of the world.
 This is due to the great advantages that the cloud offers, which we summarize below:

-- **Reduced initial investment**: similar to a product wholesaler who buys wholesale goods at lower prices, public cloud providers base their business model on the mass acquisition of IT resources which are then made available to cloud consumers at advantageous prices.
+- **Reduced initial investment**: like a product wholesaler who buys wholesale goods at lower prices, public cloud providers base their business model on the mass acquisition of IT resources which are then made available to cloud consumers at advantageous prices.
 This opens the door for organizations to gain access to a powerful infrastructure without having to purchase it themselves.

 The most common economic reason for investing in cloud-based IT resources is the reduction or permanent elimination of initial IT investments, i.e. initial hardware and software purchases.
 This elimination or minimization of initial financial commitments allows companies to start small and consequently increase the allocation of IT resources as needed.
 Furthermore, the reduction of the initial capital allows to redirect the capital towards other core areas of the business.